 The trial is one of the major court cases against Brotherhood leaders.

-In a statement from the public prosecution office, released in August 2015, the prosecution officially labeled the Muslim Brotherhood as a terrorist group and held them accountable for the violence that occurred on that day, as well as throughout the duration of the sit-in, which started on June 21, 2013 and was dispersed on August 14 of the same year.
+In a statement from the public prosecution office released in August 2015, the prosecution officially labeled the Muslim Brotherhood a terrorist group and held them accountable for the violence that occurred on that day, as well as throughout the duration of the sit-in, which started on June 21, 2013 and was dispersed on August 14.

-According to lawyer Khaled al-Masry who represents a number of the defendants, the defendants includes 739 people out of 1000 who were arrested and interrogated by police in the aftermath of the dispersal.
-Four hundred are in detention while the remainder has been released pending investigations.
+According to lawyer Khaled al-Masry, who represents a number of the defendants, the defendants include 739 people out of 1,000 who were arrested and interrogated by police in the aftermath of the dispersal.
+Four hundred are in detention, while the remainder has been released pending investigations.

-Masry, along with other lawyers working on the case, suspects that many of the defendants were not directly involved in the violence, but were taken for their political affiliation.
+Masry, along with other lawyers working on the case, suspects that many of the defendants were not directly involved in the violence but were detained for their political affiliation.

-Leading defendants include the Muslim Brotherhood’s supreme guide Mohamed Badie, leaders Essam al-Erian, Abdel Rahman al-Bar, Mohamed al-Beltagy, Safwat Hegazy, Osama Yassin, Bassem Ouda, as well as Jama’a al-Islamiya leader Tarek al-Zomor.
+Leading defendants include the Muslim Brotherhood Supreme Guide Mohamed Badie, the group’s leaders Essam al-Erian, Abdel Rahman al-Bar, Mohamed al-Beltagy, Safwat Hegazy, Osama Yassin, Bassem Ouda, as well as Jama’a al-Islamiya leader Tarek al-Zomor.

 Leading Brotherhood figures make up a small proportion of the defendants, however.

-One defendant, Hosny Ali, 34, is a teacher from the Upper Egyptian governorate of Sohag.
-His brother Gamal Ali tells Mada Masr that Hosny was arrested from the sit-in, and has since been held behind bars.
+One defendant, Hosny Ali, 34, is a teacher from the Upper Egypt governorate of Sohag.
+His brother Gamal Ali tells Mada Masr that Hosny was arrested from the sit-in and has been held behind bars since.

-“He was severely beaten first at Nasr City police station,” Ali recounts, before he was transferred to Abu Zaabal Prison then to Tora Prison.
-Two months ago, his jailed brother was diagnosed with a tumor in his neck.
+“He was severely beaten first at Nasr City Police Station,” Ali says, adding that he then was transferred to Abu Zaabal Prison, and then to Tora Prison.
+Two months ago, his brother was diagnosed with a tumor in his neck.

 Photojournalist Mahmoud Abou Zeid, known as Shawkan, has become one of the most well known defendants in the case as a result of a campaign calling for a his release.
-Shawkan was arrested while covering the dispersal of the sit-in, and has been held in detention since then.
+Shawkan was arrested while covering the dispersal of the sit-in and has been held in detention since.

-According to the case file, Shawkan was interrogated only once, two days after his arrest in August 16 at New Cairo Police station.
-During the interrogation, Shawkan was asked whether he belonged to the Brotherhood, which he denied.
-He said that he was doing his work as a photojournalist when he was arrested with others, and that he has no connection to ousted organization.
+According to the case file, Shawkan was interrogated only once, two days after his arrest on August 16 at New Cairo Police Station.
+During the interrogation, Shawkan denied belonging to the Brotherhood.
+He said that he was doing his work as a photojournalist when he was arrested with others, and that he has no connection to the organization.
 He was not presented with any evidence associated with the charges against him.

-Shawkan has been kept in pretrial detention since August 2013, and his family and lawyers say he was held without charges since then, and only faced official charges when the case was referred to court in December 2015.
+Shawkan has been kept in pretrial detention since August 2013.
+His family and lawyers say he has been held without charges since then and only presented with official charges when the case was referred to court in December 2015.